 All told, the team identified more than 70 species of fish in just two weeks of sampling.
 Now, they’re busy sorting insects and waiting for data from their camera traps and acoustic recorders, which will remain in the field for a few more months.

-Stay tuned for more updates from the Smithsonian’s team in Peru!
+Learn more about the Center for Conservation and Sustainability, and stay tuned for more updates from the Smithsonian’s team in Peru!